 We are able to provide you with a separate complaints form to register your complaint and this includes a third-party authority form to enable a complaint to be made by someone else.
 Please ask at reception for this.
 You can provide this in your own format providing this covers all the necessary aspects.

-Please send your written complaint to: The Practice Manager: Jane Burrell, Ilchester Surgery
+Please send your written complaint to: The Practice Manager: Julie Salter, Ilchester Surgery and Buttercross Health Centre.

 What we do next

 We look to settle complaints as soon as possible.

 We will acknowledge receipt within 3 working days, and aim to have looked into the matter within 10 working days.
 You may then receive a formal reply in writing, or you may be invited to meet with the person(s) concerned to attempt to resolve the issue.
 If the matter is likely to take longer than this we will let you know, and keep you informed as the investigation progresses.

 When looking into a complaint we attempt to see what happened and why, to see if there is something we can learn from this, and make it possible for you to discuss the issue with those involved if you would like to do so.